matthewfeickert/pyhep-notebook-talk-example/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/matthewfeickert/pyhep-notebook-talk-example/HEAD?urlpath=lab/tree/talk.ipynb)
 [![DOI](https://zenodo.org/badge/381276327.svg)](https://zenodo.org/badge/latestdoi/381276327)

+> N.B.: If you have questions on how to build a notebook talk, or the instructions below for sharing your notebook talk with Binder and preserving it with Zenodo please ask in the [GitHub Discussions](https://github.com/matthewfeickert/pyhep-notebook-talk-example/discussions)!

 ## Presentation Resources

 Before getting into the specifics of how to setup a repository to make it runnable with Binder and preservable with Zenodo, it is a good idea to first think about how to give a talk with a Jupyter notebook.